Jill Stein: Recount fundraising

-Russia probe
+Election interference investigation

-On December 18, 2017, The Washington Post reported that the Senate Intelligence Committee was looking at the presidential campaign of Green Party's Jill Stein for potential "collusion with the Russians."
-The Stein campaign has released a public statement stating that the campaign will work with investigators and provide requested materials, citing public transparency.
+On December 18, 2017, The Washington Post reported that the Senate Intelligence Committee was looking at Stein's presidential campaign for potential "collusion with the Russians."
+The Stein campaign released a statement stating it would work with investigators.
+The Committee cleared Stein of any collusion with Russia.

-In December 2018, two reports commissioned by the US Senate found that the Internet Research Agency boosted Stein's candidacy through social media posts, targeting African-American voters in particular.
-After consulting the two reports, NBC News reporter Robert Windrem said that nothing suggested Stein knew about the operation, but added that "the Massachusetts physician ha[d] long been criticized for her support of international policies that mirror Russian foreign policy goals."
-Windrem reported that his publisher (NBC News) had found that in 2015 and 2016 there had been over 100 favorable stories about Stein on Russian state-owned media networks RT and Sputnik.
+In December 2018, two reports commissioned by the Senate Intelligence Committee found that the Russian-linked Internet Research Agency boosted and promoted Stein's candidacy through social media posts, targeting African-American voters in particular.
+After consulting the two reports, NBC News reporter Robert Windrem said that nothing suggested Stein knew about the operation.
+It also highlighted several independent analyses that "add to the growing body of evidence that the Russians worked to boost the Stein campaign as part of the effort to siphon support away from Democratic candidate Hillary Clinton and tilt the election to Trump."
+Stein was also criticized for sitting at the same table as Russian president Vladimir Putin at the RT 10th anniversary gala in Moscow.
+Stein said she had attended the event in the hope of speaking to Putin about his policy in Syria, climate change and other issues.
+Stein, who has regularly appeared on RT and Sputnik during her 2012 and 2016 campaigns, announced her decision to form an exploratory committee to run in 2016 during the U.S.-based RT program "Redacted Tonight" in February 2015.
+NBC said there was no evidence in the reports to indicate that Stein was aware any influence operation.
+NBC stated that Stein had been criticised for "her support of international policies that mirror Russian foreign policy goals."
+Stein regularly appeared on RT.

 In an official statement, Stein called one of the reports, the one authored by New Knowledge, "dangerous new McCarthyism" and asked the Senate Committee to retract it, saying the firm was "sponsored by partisan Democratic funders" and had itself been shown to have been "directly involved in election interference" in the 2017 US Senate election in Alabama.

 By July 31, 2018, Stein had spent slightly under $100,000 of the recount money on legal representation linked to the Senate probe into election interference.
 In March 2019, Stein's spokesman David Cobb said she had "fully cooperated with the Senate inquiry."

-In October 2019, Hillary Clinton said that Russia's ongoing efforts to influence U.S. elections included a plot to support a third party candidate in 2020, which could either be Jill Stein, whom she described as a "Russian asset," or Tulsi Gabbard.
-A few days later, Clinton's comments were clarified to indicate that she thought that it was, in fact, Republicans who were behind the plot.
-Stein denounced Clinton's comments on both herself and Gabbard, describing them as "slanderous".